cmuratori/meow_hash/README.md

 This version builds on Windows/MSVC, Windows/CLANG, and Linux/CLANG, with support for x64 AES-NI processors.

 # Unofficial Ports
 We do not maintain or vet these ports in any way.
-Their correctness and performance may differ from the official Meow Hash.
+Their correctness and performance may differ from the official Meow Hash.  **They may also have different, more restrictive licenses** than Meow Hash itself.
 Use at your own risk.

 * [.NET core port](https://github.com/tvandijck/meow_hash.NET) (by [Tom van Dijck](https://github.com/tvandijck))
 * [Rust port](https://github.com/bodil/meowhash-rs) (by [Bodil Stokke](https://github.com/bodil))